 Birdhouse Experiment: The Insectivorous Western Bluebird in two California Vineyards

 Furthermore, they did remedy some of my concerns with a few other studies, one of which was done at a similar location three years later.
 Basically, they made evident, in a noninvasive manner, that herbivorous insects were the slight majority of what the western bluebird consumed, and while none of them were detrimental to grapevines, some were to other crops, or were closely related to those that are.
-Additionally, some of the insects they considered to be important were absent from their traps throughout the course of the study, which likely explains why their DNA was never found in any of the samples.
+Additionally, some of the pests they considered to be important were absent from their traps throughout the course of the study, which likely explains why their DNA was never found in any of the samples.

 They also noticed that the western bluebird fed on mosquitoes, a previously unknown prey that was found at a higher frequency than anything else, and that less than three percent of their diet consisted of predatory insects.
-This is, of course, quite positive, but if they did consume more of the latter, the result may not have been as negative as one might expect.
-A meta-analysis determined that, while intraguild predation between different arthropod species weakened the suppression of those that were herbivorous (thus decreasing plant biomass), the opposite effect was likely to occur when insectivorous vertebrates became the dominant predator, even if they reduced the concentration of predaceous arthropods quite significantly.
+This is, of course, quite positive, but if they did consume more of the latter, the result may not be as negative as one might expect.
+A meta-analysis determined that, while intraguild predation between different arthropod species weakened the suppression of those that are herbivorous (thus decreasing plant biomass), the opposite effect was likely to occur when insectivorous vertebrates became the dominant predator, even if they reduced the concentration of predaceous arthropods quite significantly.